Your First 100 Customers: A Playbook for Scrappy Startups

 Define Your Target Audience

 Trying to be everywhere is a mistake.
 Pick one or two platforms and do them well.
 For B2B, LinkedIn and Twitter are usually your best bet.
-They’re where people go to learn, network, and stay current.
-For B2C, focus on platforms where your audience spends their downtime Instagram, TikTok, or even Facebook depending on your demographic.
+For B2C, focus on platforms where your audience spends their downtime — Instagram, TikTok, or even Facebook depending on your demographic.

 The platform doesn't have to be trendy.
 It just has to match your customer's habits.
 If they're already there, it's easier to show up.